suvendu-kumar/FeatureDice/docs/pages/GettingStarted.rst

 Imputation/Remove features
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Imputation of data if the data have low percentage of missing values.
+Imputation of data if the data have a low percentage of missing values.
 ``ImputeData`` is a function with takes a single argument which is
 method to be used for imputation.
 The ``method`` can be “knn”, “mean”,
 “mode”, “median”, and “interpolate”.